camburd2/flyvec_extensions/README.md

 # flyvec extension

-modified FlyVec model that simplifies the original architecture and learning rule (original [paper](https://arxiv.org/abs/2101.06887), [repo](https://github.com/bhoov/flyvec?tab=readme-ov-file))
+Modified FlyVec model with simplified architecture and learning rule.
+Based on the original FlyVec model from ["Can a Fruit Fly Learn Word Embeddings?"](https://arxiv.org/abs/2101.06887)

-#### next steps
+#### todo
-- batch training with einops for longer openwebtext training run
+- implement batch training with einops
+- longer openwebtext training run
 - eval/compare word sim results for modified and original models